tlevine/www.thomaslevine.com/content/!/table-words/index.md

 and the third contains the income per person.

 Thus, all of the values in a given column are about the same sort of thing.
-For example, the second column contains all of the ZZZs.
-We usually indicate this in the header line; we know that the second column contains ZZZs because the box at the top of the column says "ZZZ".
+For example, the second column contains all of the life expectencies.

 Country | Life expectancy (years) | Income Per Person
 ------- | ----------------------- | -----------------